+Keeping your dog safe is so important for a dog family.
 With the turning of the season into the holidays, we settle in for months of cozy weather and tasty indulgences.
 For responsible pet owners, the holiday season can come with a new set of obstacles–and temptations–for your dog.
-With a few simple steps and a little extra consideration, you can keep Fido safe this year while you celebrate!
+With a few simple steps and a little extra consideration, you can help keep your dog safe this year while you celebrate!

 Build In Quality Time

 Whether you set aside a day dedicated to a quality photoshoot for lasting dog portraits or simply take some time to go for an extra-long walk, it’s important to prioritize one-on-one time with your pooch during the bustle of the holidays.
 The last thing you want is for your dog to have pent-up energy while you leave them unattended to head to the neighbor’s holiday party…or there’s no telling what heirloom decorative wall hanging or perfectly-wrapped present might get a little too much attention.